knnyczr/ES6-Classes/README.md

 ## this

 `this` is a special key word that refers to the instance of the the class in that point in time.
 It refers to current object you're talking about.
+We'll get back to what this means after.

 ## Doggo